The Magnificent Ambersons (film): Production history

 The negatives for the excised portions of The Magnificent Ambersons were later destroyed in order to free vault space.
 A print of the rough cut sent to Welles in Brazil has yet to be found and is generally considered to be lost, along with the prints from the previews.
 A documentary team led by Joshua Grossberg and backed by Turner Classic Movies planned a search for the rough cut in September 2021.
 Due to the COVID-19 pandemic, their arrival in Brazil was postponed until 2022.
 As of April 2024, Grossberg continued to search for the film.
 Filmmaker Brian Rose revealed in January 2021 he hoped to restore the original version of the film by use of animation, but his plan did not have the backing of the rights holder.

+In the 2020s, Edward Saatchi, through his studio Fable, initiated an experimental project to reconstruct the approximately forty-three minutes of The Magnificent Ambersons that were cut and destroyed by RKO in 1942, using artificial intelligence trained on surviving scripts, production materials and the existing film.
+The project, intended as a noncommercial, academic exercise, aims to approximate Orson Welles’s original vision, though it has raised legal and ethical questions regarding authorship and creative restoration.

 The film features what could be considered an in-joke: news of the increase in automobile accidents is featured prominently on the front page of the Indianapolis Daily Inquirer, part of the fictional chain of newspapers owned by mogul Charles Foster Kane in Citizen Kane.
 Also appearing on the front page is the column "Stage News", by the fictional writer Jed Leland, with a photo of Joseph Cotten, who portrayed Leland in the earlier film.